-Retaining wall locations are required to be identified early in the site review process and Retaining Wall (RW) package with station numbers submitted for free standing walls not part of the building structure.
+Retaining wall locations are required to be identified early in Final Site and Retaining Wall (RW) package with station numbers submitted for free standing walls not part of the building structure.
 A site plan must be provided with the submittal of RW's to identify the locations.

 Once the retaining walls have been permitted through the site review process, all subsequent building plan submittals must include a RW package marked "FOR REFERENCE ONLY" indicating that permits for the retaining walls were previously issued under separate transaction numbers.
 This serves as a notice to the building official that the retaining walls have already been permitted.

 - Building Permit

 - Zoning Permit